raniejade/kspec/README.md

 The test method in JUnit and created using `it`.

 ### ExampleGroup
 Groups similar examples together (they might be testing the same `Subject` - more on this later) and is created by using `describe` or `context`.
-Be careful when placing logic in them, as they are eagerly evaluated and not a good place to put some initializing logic (use the provided fixtures).
+Be cautious in placing logic code in them as they are eagerly evaluated

 ## Fixtures
 KSpec provides `before`, `beforeEach`, `afterEach` and `after` callbacks for each context.